In 2023, our pass rate was 50% for the FCICE oral exam, compared with the 23%

 You need warm-ups, cardio, strength-training…the works.
 That said, familiarity with the exam format is important, and there will be exercises that closely resemble the test itself in order for you to experience it firsthand.

-In addition to the Interpretrain 3-Step materials, you will also gain access to a Class Google Share Drive.
-You will benefit from materials created by previous classes, and leave your legacy for future generations.
+You will also gain access to a Class Google Share Drive.
+You may benefit from materials created by previous classes, and leave your legacy for future generations.

 Once you complete the course, you will still have a plethora of study materials at your disposal in order to apply what you have learned through continued individual and group studies.
 By then you’ll have the toolbox.
 It’ll be up to you to use the tools!